ciwen3/Public/python/steganography/README.md

 # To Do:
 1. make graphical interface using Tkinter
 2. add encryption modules
-3. add option to create picture from scratch (possibly just a solid color)?? (still debating)
+3. add option to create image from scratch (possibly just a solid color)?? (still debating)

 # Troubleshooting